Neurolipidomics/iDMS/README.md

 NOTE: Please edit the file **Prediction_template.csv** using a text editor such as Notepad (on a Windows) or TextEdit (on a MAC) and NOT in Microsoft Excel as the proprietary software will alter the format of the prediction list such that it will not function in iDMS.

 # Bug Report
-For bug report, please contact Dr. Steffany Bennett at SteffanyAnn.Bennett@uottawa.ca and Thao Nguyen-Tran at tnguy32@uottawa.ca.
+For bug report, please contact Dr. Steffany Bennett and Thao Nguyen-Tran at ldomic@uottawa.ca.
 Please also send an example dataset which did not run successfully on iDMS.

 # Citing
 Nguyen-Tran, T., Shi, XX., Hashimoto-Roth, E., Organ, M.G., Lavallée-Adam, M., Perkins, T. J. & Bennett, S.A.L.
 (2026).
-Intelligent differential ion mobility spectrometry (iDMS) for lipidomics: A machine learning algorithm that predicts the optimal space -resolved ion mobility parameters for isomeric glycosphingolipids.
+Intelligent differential ion mobility spectrometry (iDMS) for lipidomics: A machine learning algorithm that predicts the optimal space -resolved ion mobility parameters for isomeric glycosphingolipids. [bioRxiv:2026.2008.2026.747394](https://www.biorxiv.org/content/10.64898/2026.08.26.747394v1) .

 This repository is linked to [zenodo](https://zenodo.org/records/22214408), where you can find a DOI for the version you are using.